Canon 77D vs Panasonic FZ200

 It is notable that the 77D offers wifi support, while the FZ200 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The 77D is a recent model that features in the current product line-up of Canon.
-In contrast, the FZ200 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the FZ200 was succeeded by the Panasonic FZ300.
+Both the 77D and the FZ200 have been discontinued, but can regularly be found used on ebay.
+The FZ200 was replaced by the Panasonic FZ300, while the 77D does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 77D and the Panasonic FZ200?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.